misspent/Darkened/README.md

 </details>

-→ In the appearance settings make sure Dark is selected or it'll look like someone dropkicked discord.
+→ Make sure Dark is selected in the appearance settings, or it'll look like someone dropkicked discord.